doctrine/orm/docs/en/reference/events.rst

    update operations to entity data.
 It is not called for a DQL UPDATE statement.
 -  postUpdate - The postUpdate event occurs after the database update operations to entity data.
 It is not called for a DQL UPDATE statement.
+-  onLoad - The onLoad event occurs immediatly before postLoad and provides a mutable entity.
+Set the entity to false to cancel loading.
+The entity in the event object after the event has fired will replace the original entity.
 -  postLoad - The postLoad event occurs for an entity after the entity has been loaded into the current EntityManager from the database or after the refresh operation has been applied to it.